telliott99/MySwift2/chapter6/types.rst

     }
     print(movieCount) // 2

-So, we were able to construct an array containing both Movie and Song objects, because the compiler can find that they are both MediaItem types.
+We were able to construct an array containing both Movie and Song objects, because the compiler can find that they are both MediaItem types.
 We can use the ``is`` operator to test whether a particular item has the type we are looking for.
 Another application is to use a conditional form ``as?`` (which is called "downcasting"):

 .. sourcecode:: bash